Where to Elope in Upstate South Carolina

 If you don’t mind a crowd, or if urban scenery is your vibe, you can elope in downtown Greenville!
 Greenville’s downtown has a waterfall and a beautiful little park right in the heart of downtown, so you don’t have to choose between a place with urban or natural scenery.
 You could have the option to rent a patio space, amphitheater, restaurant, or rooftop.
 You can also hop from your ceremony to dinner to anything else that excites you there: live performances, festivals, ice skating, or just a hotel to relax afterwards.

+To see an example of what an elopement in downtown Greenville could look like, check out this post!
 For more ideas of what to do while you’re in Greenville, here are some of my favorites!

 Liberty Bridge in Downtown Greenville, South Carolina.